 What is the process for earning NCQA PCSP Recognition?

 To become an NCQA-Recognized Patient-Centered Specialty Practice, a specialty practice learns the NCQA PCSP concepts and required criteria and begins the transformation process.
 NCQA conducts online virtual reviews to gauge the practice’s progress and discuss the next steps in the evaluation.
 Learn more about the process.

 What is the price for NCQA PCSP Recognition?

-Pricing varies based on practice size and number of practice sites.
+Pricing varies based on practice size, number of specialties and number of practice sites.
 View pricing.

 How long will it take to earn PCSP Recognition?

 Since practices work at their own pace it varies, but typically it takes 9 to 12 months.
 You should enroll in Q-PASS approximately 6-9 months prior to the date by which you want to earn recognition.

 If your practice is not currently recognized and is interested in learning more about NCQA Recognition, contact NCQA.
 If your practice is currently recognized and wants to talk to someone about its current status, renewing or adding recognitions, submit a question through My NCQA.